 - Please discuss the use of blood thinners with your surgeon.
-You may be asked to stop taking these 7-10 days before surgery. - Check with your physician about any over-the-counter medications or herbal supplements.
-While you are in the hospital, only take medications your nurse gives you. - Report any signs or symptoms of an upper respiratory problem such as a fever (temperature greater than 101) or an infection that occurs two weeks before surgery.
-If you have any of these, call your surgeon's office and tell them about your symptoms. - The day before surgery, your surgeon requests you have a clear liquid diet after 2 p.m.
+You may be asked to stop these 7-10 days before surgery. - Check with your physician about any over-thecounter medications or herbal supplements.
+Take only medications given to you while you are in the hospital. - Report any signs or symptoms of an upper respiratory problem such as a fever (temperature greater than 101) or an infection that occurs two weeks prior to surgery.
+If you have any of the above, call your surgeon's office to inform them of your symptoms. - The day before surgery, your surgeon requests you have a clear liquid diet after 2 p.m.
 You may continue to have clear liquids until midnight.
-Clear liquids include clear broth (chicken, beef, or vegetable), gelatin, popsicles, zero-calorie sports drinks, and decaffeinated coffee or tea without cream.
 Be sure to drink plenty of fluids during this time.

-The Day of Surgery
+The Day Of Surgery

-- Please take the following medications with a sip of water on the morning of your surgery: blood pressure, heart, seizure, ulcer or reflux (but no liquid or tablet antacids), and breathing medications. - Do not take diuretics (medications that make you need to urinate) a day before surgery or diabetes medications on the day of surgery unless your doctor tells you to. - Report to Registration on the main floor for check-in.
-Then you will proceed to the Preoperative Department. - Your family or partner may stay with you in the preoperative area until it is time for your procedure. - The anesthesiologist (the specialist who keeps you asleep during surgery) will speak with you the morning of surgery.
+- Please take the following medications with a sip of water on the morning of your surgery: blood pressure, heart, seizure, ulcer, or reflux but no liquid or tablet antacids, and breathing medications. - Do not take diuretics (medications that make you need to urinate) a day before surgery or diabetes medications on the day of surgery unless your doctor tells you to. - Report to Registration on the main floor for checkin.
+Then you will proceed to the Preoperative department. - Your family or partner may stay with you in the preoperative area until it is time for your procedure. - The anesthesiologist (the specialist who keeps you asleep during surgery) will speak with you the morning of surgery.
 Be sure to mention if you have had any problems with anesthesia in the past. - Your family or partner will wait in the surgery waiting area.
 After surgery, the physician will come out to the waiting room to inform your family of your condition.
 A volunteer will keep your family updated on any significant changes.
-If your family leaves the area, they should be sure to tell the person at the desk. - Surgery times vary; however, your surgery should take approximately 11⁄2-2 hours if done laparoscopically, and a little longer if an open procedure is required. - When the surgeon gives your family or partner a report on the surgery, they will know you are in the recovery room. - You will remain in the recovery room for one to two hours. - After recovery, you will be transported to the bariatric unit, where you will continue to recover until you are discharged from the hospital. - Individual medical conditions or surgical concerns may require that you be transferred to the Intensive Care Unit (ICU) for recovery.
+If your family leaves the area, they should be sure to tell the person at the desk. - Surgery times vary; however, your surgery should take approximately 45-90 minutes if done laparoscopically, and a little longer if an open procedure is required. - When the surgeon gives your family or partner a report on the surgery, they will know you are in the recovery room. - You will remain in the recovery room for one to two hours. - After recovery you will be transported to the bariatric unit, where you will continue to recover until discharge. - Individual medical conditions or surgical concerns may require that you be transferred to the Intensive Care Unit (ICU) for recovery.